-The Radiologic Technology program provides students the opportunity to learn the art and science of medical imaging.
+The Associate of Science in Radiologic Technology degree program provides FranU students the opportunity to learn the art and science of medical imaging.
 Education is provided through didactic, laboratory and clinical experiences.

 The purpose of the Bachelor of Science degree in Health Sciences is to allow students who have earned an associate of science degree from an accredited clinical program to obtain a baccalaureate degree in a track that complements their degree.
 Sixty credit hours of coursework from the associate degree fulfills the freshman and sophomore course requirements.
 Students must declare either a psychology, biology or health service administration track at the time of enrollment in the degree program.